-Offering short-term educational experiences, leadership and volunteer opportunities for adults 50 and older, OLLI seeks to foster intellectual stimulation, new interests and personal development through academic pursuits, and to provide a community in which to gather.
+Offering short-term educational experiences, and volunteer opportunities for adults 50 and older, OLLI seeks to foster intellectual stimulation, new interests and personal development through academic pursuits, and to provide a community in which to gather.

 The Bernard Osher Foundation awarded OLLI at the University of Nevada, Reno a second $1 million endowment.
-Mary Bitterman, president of The Bernard Osher Foundation, said that this second endowment was awarded “in recognition of both the ongoing excellence of the Institute’s programming and the unstinting commitment of its members.”
+Mary Bitterman, president of The Bernard Osher Foundation, said this second endowment was awarded “in recognition of both the ongoing excellence of the Institute’s programming and the unstinting commitment of its members.”
 It is thanks in great part to the generous support of the foundation — which awarded OLLI the first $1 million endowment gift in 2010 — that our OLLI has grown and thrived in recent years, and moved toward becoming a self-sustaining program.
 An essential element of earning support from The Bernard Osher Foundation is OLLI’s demonstrated ability to raise funds in order to ensure lifelong learning opportunities are available to generations to come.

 Both endowment gifts have been invested in the University of Nevada, Reno Foundation endowment.
 OLLI does not have $2 million to spend.
 Rather, the income from this investment is disbursed for OLLI to use each July.
 The first $1 million endowment has generated about $50,000 each year.
 The second $1 million generates about the same amount.
 These funds have allowed us to make many improvements necessary to grow our membership and develop our programs, but to become sustainable we need your added support.
 Fundraising will help ensure OLLI can continue to grow and improve as a self-sustaining program, developed and supported by and for its members.